-Ballarat Welcome Centre is our diversity hub offering a centrally located welcome place for new migrants in our region and multicultural and intercultural services, accommodation, hospitality, learning and training opportunities.
+Ballarat Welcome Centre is our diversity hub offering a centrally located welcome place for new migrants in our region and multicultural and intercultural services, hospitality, learning and training opportunities.

 As Ballarat experiences increasing diversity many people seek to participate in this community place that is inclusive and enables creative enterprises, activity and connection.

 The Ballarat Welcome Centre has relocated from the former Sacred Heart Convent to Barkly Square in Bakery Hill and will re-open in February 2019.
 Our new location offers BRMC office space, meetings, markets, senior services, migration and settlement services and the Heart Space drop-in centre.

 Migration and Settlement Services

 BRMC works with our partners to provide this early intervention program that equips and empowers eligible clients and communities to identify and address their needs to improve: